Together again: Elderly New Yorkers rejoice as senior centers reopen

-NEW YORK, June 17 (Reuters) - After more than a year of pandemic-forced separation, 85-year old Justo Fleitas was back at the pool table at his neighborhood's senior center, finally reunited with a small group of friends and his cue stick.
+NEW YORK (Reuters) - After more than a year of pandemic-forced separation, 85-year old Justo Fleitas was back at the pool table at his neighborhood’s senior center, finally reunited with a small group of friends and his cue stick.

 “It’s beautiful, no words to say how I feel,” said Fleitas, an avid pool player and a regular at the Star Senior Center in Manhattan.